Exponentially more concise quantum recognition of non-RMM regular languages: State complexity of 1QFAC

 Indeed, from the proof of Proposition \ref{Lp} by \cite{AF98}, also as Ambainis and Freivalds pointed out in \cite{AF98} (before Section 2.2 in \cite{AF98}), Proposition \ref{Lp} holds for MO-1QFA as well.

-Clearly, by the same technique as the proof of Proposition \ref{Lp} \cite{AF98}, then one can obtain that, by replacing $L_{p}$ with $L(m)=\{w: w\in \Sigma^*, |w|=km,k=1,2,3,\cdots \}$ with $m$ being a prime number, Proposition \ref{Lp} still holds (by viewing all input symbols in $\Sigma$ as $a$).
+Clearly, by the same technique as the proof of Proposition \ref{Lp} \cite{AF98}, then one can obtain that, by replacing $L_{p}$ with $L(m)=\{w: w\in \{0,1\}^*, |w|=km,k=1,2,3,\cdots \}$ with $m$ being a prime number, Proposition \ref{Lp} still holds (by viewing all input symbols in $\{0,1\}$ as $a$).
 By combining Proposition \ref{Lp} with Lemma \ref{operation}, we have the following corollary.

 \begin{Co} Suppose that $m$ is a prime number.
-Then for any $\varepsilon>0$, there exists a 1QFAC with 2 classical states and $O(\log(m))$ quantum basis states such that for any $x\in L^0(m)$, $x$ is accepted with no error, and the probability for accepting $x\not\in L^0(m)$ is smaller than $\varepsilon$. \end{Co}
+Then for any $\varepsilon>0$, there exists a 1QFAC with 2 classical states and $O(\log(m))$ quantum basis states such that for any $x\in L^0(m)$, $x$ is accepted with no error, and the probability for accepting $x\not\in L^0(m)$ is smaller than $\varepsilon$. \end{Co} \begin{proof} Note that we have where $L^0=\{w0: w\in \{0,1\}^*\}$ is accepted by a DFA (depicted in Figure \ref {fig:dfaw0}) with only two states and $L(m)$ can be accepted by an MO-1QFA with $O(\log(m))$ quantum basis states as shown in Proposition \ref{Lp}.
+Therefore, the result follows from Lemma \ref{operation}. \end{proof}

 In summary, we have the following result.

 \begin{Pp} For any prime number $m\geq 2$, there exists a regular language $L^0(m)$ satisfying: (1) neither MO-1QFA nor MM-1QFA can accept $L^0(m)$; (2) the number of states in the minimal DFA accepting $L^0(m)$ is $m+1$; (3) for any $\varepsilon>0$, there exists a 1QFAC with 2 classical states and $O(\log(m))$ quantum basis states such that for any $x\in L^0(m)$, $x$ is accepted with no error, and the probability for accepting $x\not\in L^0(m)$ is smaller than $\varepsilon$.